pal03377/master-thesis/thesis.typ

 == Performance Considerations
 // - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
-To further optimize performance, we implemented a batching mechanism in Artemis.
+To optimize performance, we implemented a batching mechanism in Artemis.
 This splits the outgoing submissions into smaller batches of 100 each, effectively reducing payload size and minimizing the risk of data transfer timeouts.

+#linebreak()
 // - Improvement: For submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way.
 The submission selection request needs to be fast because it is blocking the tutor from assessing a submission.
 The efficiency of the "Submission Selection" process is crucial for Athena, especially to minimize tutor wait times.
 Rather than transferring complete submissions, the LMS sends only the submission IDs to Athena.
 This approach speeds up the process by reducing data transfer, making it both server-efficient and user-friendly.